 B2B emotional marketing is an interesting subject.
 We’ve spoken quite a lot about the powers of establishing an emotional connection with your potential customers via emotional marketing over recent weeks on this blog – covering everything from storytelling to the role cute animals play on purchase decisions.
 But, the large part of our focus has been on emotional marketing use cases in the B2C realm.

-The reason being, of course, is that it is within B2C that emotional marketing or advertising finds its most natural home.
+The reason being, of course, is that it is within B2C that emotional marketing (also known as emotional advertising) finds its most natural home.
 When marketing or advertising to large swathes of consumers, it is often only through the creation of emotionally engaging campaigns that brands can differentiate themselves and their products.
 After all, toilet paper is toilet paper is toilet paper – but there’s only one Andrex Puppy that melts our hearts as he tumbles around the bathroom.

 However, not all businesses sell to consumers.
 And so, the question is: Can an inbound marketing agency create B2B emotional marketing campaigns as effectively as it can B2C ones?